scriptclump/open_source_question_answers/wordpress.md

 With default settings and roles, admins can view it and all lower roles can’t.
 In fact this menu item will only be visible to users who have the privilege to “manage options” or change settings from WordPress admin dashboard.

-The admin custom page will be made available at this (relative) URL: “?page=custom-menu-slug”.
+The admin custom page will be made available at this (relativ- URL: “?page=custom-menu-slug”.

 **How would you change all the occurrences of “Hello” into “Good Morning” in post/page contents, when viewed before 11AM?**